-Security Code on Mastercard, Visa, and Discover
+Security Code on MasterCard, Visa, and Discover

-Security Code on Visa
+Security Code on American Express

 The security code adds additional verification that a customer is in fact the owner of the card they’re using.
 It’s used in the card not present transaction space, which includes any transaction that occurs without the physical card present—online, phone, mail, and fax orders.
 The idea is that the more correct information needed to verify a credit card, the harder it is for a thief to match that information.
 In some transactions, the correct security code may not be needed to run a transaction.
 Therefore, when a fraudulent charge is made with an incorrect security code, it’s easier for a cardholder to prove that fraud has occurred.

 Not only does this break PCI compliance—it also increases the risk of credit card fraud and defeats the purpose of the security code in the first place.